Hindsight is 2020

 Reflection has become an important practice for me over the years.
-I understand if some might not want to think back on a year that wreaked utter havoc on society.
-But I’ve learned sometimes when circumstances breed pain, the only way through is through.
-When I wish it away, cut it away, or shove it away, it might bring temporary relief.
-But sooner or later the pain resurrects when I least expect it, and someone I love usually ends up in the crossfire of my emotions.
-Reflection has helped me avoid that.
+I understand if some might not want to think back on a year that wreaked havoc on society.
+But I’ve learned sometimes when circumstances cause pain, the only way through is through.
+And reflection has helped me do that.
+Here’s what I asked:

 What am I carrying with me from 2020?